 - Advanced mapping tools that allow users to quickly generate customized case maps that include geographic landmarks, such as Indian Reservation borders

 However, NamUs is much more than its robust database technology.
 Behind that system is a seasoned staff of trusted subject matter experts who provide investigative support, forensic services, case analysis, and support to families who have been left behind and continue to search for answers.
-NIJ and NamUs staff will continue to provide outreach to Indian country and are committed to providing training and technical assistance to the stakeholders in this community, and especially support struggling families through the new NamUs Victim Services Unit being launched in 2019.
+NIJ and NamUs staff will continue to provide outreach to Indian country and are committed to providing training and technical assistance to the stakeholders in this community.
 While much has been said about the levels of crime and violence in American Indian and Alaska Native (AI/AN) communities there still remains no conclusive “number”, only the agreement that the levels are staggering.
 The NIJ-supported study, “Violence Against American Indian and Alaska Native Women and Men: 2010 Findings from the National Intimate Partner and Sexual Violence Survey,” released in 2016 found that more than four in five AI/AN adults (83 percent) have experienced some form of violence in their lifetime.
 Since inception, NamUs has been used to resolve 358 Indigenous missing person cases, and is currently supporting another 385 active, unsolved cases of missing Indigenous persons.
 But we know we can do more.
 We can solve the missing Indigenous person data crisis by working collectively to ensure that every missing person is entered into NamUs.

 Families and victim advocates can quickly create an account to enter their missing person into NamUs.
 From there, NamUs Regional Program Specialists review each case entry in detail, verify missing person reports with law enforcement, or connect families with local, state, federal, or tribal law enforcement agencies when reports still need to be made.
 Once each case is verified with the appropriate criminal justice agency, it can be published in NamUs so that it is searchable by other users of the system.